coredao-org/CoreDAO-Docs/docs/Dev-Guide/contract-verify.md

 :::note
 Ensure that your smart contract complies with the [Solidity Support Guidelines by Core](./smart-contract-guidelines.md).
-To meet these guidelines, set the `evmVersion` parameter to `paris` within the Solidity compiler settings.
+To meet these guidelines, set the `evmVersion` parameter to `shanghai` within the Solidity compiler settings.
 :::